• Skip to primary navigation

 • Oats and oat flour - the main ingredient of these, as the name suggests.
 See below for how to make oat flour.
 You want rolled oats rather than very fine quick-cook oats.

-• Cardamom - the main flavour of these cookies, cardamom has a lovely spicy flavour that works perfectly with the oats and maple syrup.
+• Cardamom - the main spice of these cookies, cardamom has a lovely spicy flavor that works perfectly with the oats and maple syrup.

-• Ginger - a complement to the cardamom, and full of reputed health benefits such as for nausea and migraine.
-The Simply Organic ground ginger root is good.
+• Ginger - a complement to the cardamom, the Simply Organic ground ginger root is good.

-• Almond butter - this gives flavour but also helps to bind the cookie 'dough' together.
+• Almond butter - this gives flavor but also helps to bind the cookie 'dough' together.
 See below for alternatives!

 • Maple syrup - because cookies need a good amount of sweetness don't they!